Recent publications on the theme:

 Images : Charles Correa Associates/ RIBA

-The architect Balkrisna Doshi (1927) is another famous Indian architect who is dedicated to the social housing questions in India.
+The architect Balkrisna Doshi (1927) is another Indian architect who is dedicated to the social housing questions in India.
 He received the prestigious Pritzker Prize in 2018.
 The jury stated that “with an understanding and appreciation of the deep traditions of India’s architecture, Doshi united prefabrication and local craft and developed a vocabulary in harmony with the history, culture, local traditions and the changing times of his home country India”.
 During many decades Doshi created an extensive collection of educational, cultural, public administration buildings and residential projects.
-His designs reveal the architect’s relationship with building, history, tradition, culture, and modernism.

 A new generation of architects is demonstrating the ability to connect social responsibility, economic demands, design of human habitat and the city.
 With his group ‘Elemental’ the Chilean architect Alejandro Aravena – is the recipient of the 2016 Pritzker Architecture Prize.
 He and his team have been changing several design aspects of social housing, and also public policy concerning housing.
 What really sets Aravena apart is his commitment to social housing.
 Since 2000, he and his collaborators have consistently realized works with clear social goals.
 Calling the company a “Do Tank,” as opposed to a think tank, they have built more than 2,500 units using imaginative, flexible and direct architectural solutions for low cost social housing.
 The ELEMENTAL team participates in every phase of the complex process of providing dwellings for the underserved: engaging with politicians, lawyers, researchers, residents, local authorities, and builders, in order to obtain the best possible results for the benefit of the residents and society.
 An understanding of the importance of the aspirations of the inhabitants and their active participation and investment in a project, as well as good design, have contributed to the creation of new opportunities for those from underprivileged backgrounds.
-The role of the architect is now being challenged to serve greater social and humanitarian needs, and Alejandro Aravena has clearly responded to this challenge.
 Below: images of incremental growth in ELEMENTAL’s structures:

 SPARC with and Prasanna Desai.

-The architects have been doing research with (Society for the Promotion of Area Resource Centers) to develop an Incremental Housing Strategy that could be implemented anywhere.
+The architect Prasanna Desai has done research (with Society for the Promotion of Area Resource Centers) to develop an Incremental Housing Strategy that could be implemented anywhere.
 A team of international architects, urban planners, landscape architects and graphic designers volunteered to set up the strategy which uses the existing urban formations as starting point for development.
 Organic patterns that have evolved during time are preserved and existing social networks are respected.
 Neighbours remain neighbours, local remains local.
 When the architects started working the Indian government would initiate a grant of 4500 euro per family for making their homes incremental – at a national scale.
 The grant is now active and it can be given to any family who lives in a kaccha – an old temporary structure, not suitable for living.
 It is called City In-Situ Rehabilitation Scheme for Urban Poor Staying in Slums in City of Pune Under BSUP (Basic Services to the Urban Poor), and JNNURM (Jawaharlal Nehru National Urban Renewal Mission).
 The strategy strengthens the informal and aims to accelerate the legalization of the homes of the urban poor.
 Their strategy was arranged to fit the parameters of this grant.
 This study was done with SPARC and Mahila Milan (Women Together).